Nikhil-Naikar/Clock-In-Clock-Out/README.md

 - Log In/Out
 - Add new workers and pin
 - Remove workers and pin
-- View feedback and rating from workers
+- View feedback and ratings from workers
 - View total pay and hours
-- View each workers pay and hour
+- View each worker's pay and hour

 ## Workers:
 - Log In/Out (4 digit pin)